-1 https://health.ec.europa.eu/system/files/2022-08/scheer_o_044_0.pdf
+https://health.ec.europa.eu/system/files/2023-06/scheer o 044.pdf

-A common thread runs throughout the SCHEER Opinion 2022 report: The manufacture of doubt about the abundant scientific evidence of harmful effects from the radiofrequency radiation (RFR) emitted by the telecommunications industry.
-On the other hand, no-effect studies are accepted without relevant criticism.
+A common thread runs throughout the SCHEER Opinion 2023 report: The manufacture of doubt about the abundant scientific evidence of harmful effects from the radiofrequency radiation (RFR) emitted by the telecommunications industry.
+On the other hand, multiple studies that do not find significant effects are accepted without relevant criticism of the methodology, and other biases.
+Furthermore, the selection of scientific studies biased, and multiple relevant studies are not considered or excluded on an unscientific basis.

-Applying the SCHEER methodology on e.g., smoking, would render the evidence on health effects of smoking "very weak".
-Producing flawed "no-effect" studies and ensuring that these are weighed equally to studies finding effects is the method the tobacco industry used for decades to protect their products, as described in the EEA report "Late lessons from early warnings" (2013)2.
+Producing flawed "no-effect" studies and ensuring that these are weighed equally to studies finding effects is the method the tobacco industry and others used for decades to protect their products, as described in the EEA report "Late lessons from early warnings" (2013).

-Abundant evidence shows severe effects on flora and fauna3, in particular on plant physiology and insects, with potential devastating effects for biodiversity and the ecosystem.
+Abundant evidence shows severe effects on flora and fauna, in particular on plant physiology and insects, with potential devastating effects for biodiversity and the ecosystem.
 SCHEER fails to point out the need of a revision of the guidelines to include protection of the flora and fauna.
 The effects on the environment, such as effects on birds and insects, are completely ignored by the SCHEER report.